| To read Snake Strides and Shimmers In — Year 4723, click here.

 fruits such as Asian pears, grapes, persimmons, and melon.
 Hot

+tea is a given.
 Decorate the dessert table with gourds to connote long-lasting

 togetherness.
 Paper lanterns in the shapes of butterflies, fish,